 You need to transcribe videos.
-You have narrowed your options down to Reduct and Descript.
-Both tools promise AI-powered transcription, editing workflows, and collaboration features.
+You've narrowed your options to Reduct and Descript.
+Both promise AI-powered transcription, editing workflows, and collaboration features.
 Both have passionate user bases.
 Both cost real money.

 So which one should you actually use?

-The short answer: Reduct is built for researchers, analysts, and teams who need to search, tag, and extract insights from large video libraries.
+Short answer: Reduct is built for researchers, analysts, and teams who need to search, tag, and pull insights from large video libraries.
 Descript is built for creators and editors who want to edit audio and video by editing text.

-If you need transcription for content creation, podcasts, or YouTube videos, Descript is the better choice.
+If you need transcription for content creation, podcasts, or YouTube videos, Descript fits better.
 If you need transcription for user research, customer interviews, or qualitative analysis, Reduct fits better.
-And if you just need fast, accurate transcripts without the complexity of either platform, VidNotes offers a simpler and more affordable alternative.
+And if you just need fast, accurate transcripts without the complexity of either platform, VidNotes is a simpler and more affordable alternative.

 This guide breaks down the differences in detail so you can make an informed decision.